-Frillen (EUW), aka Excalipurr (EUNE), is a Rammus specialist, who peaked in Diamond II and as rank 18 Rammus world.
+Frillen (EUW), aka Excalipurr (EUNE), is a Rammus specialist, who peaked in top 0.33% and as rank 18 Rammus world.
 Join Frillen's discord if you have questions or feedback!

 Frillen teaches piano for a living (check out some lessons or request one here) and he is the proud owner of the King Rammus skin, awarded for playing in the closed beta in 2009.
-Frillen uploads gameplay on his YouTube.
+Frillen uploads gameplay to his channel.

 Frillen hit Gold in Season 1.
 Back then Gold players would occasionally be matched with pros playing Ashe mid starting with Boots of Speed + 3x Health Potions.
 Then Frillen got overly interested in alcohol and women and was casually hard-stuck in gold-ish for 7 seasons.